A small business without a digital advertising strategy is like a ship with no captain.

 The many tools made available to you by platforms such as social media networks make this possible.
 For example, let’s say you have a children’s clothing line.
 You are looking to step up your ad campaign for your line’s products that are made for two- to three-year-olds.

-You can target relevant keywords that parents would be searching in Google around your product, or you can target parents of toddlers directly on social media!
+You can target relevant keywords that parents would be searching in Google through search advertising around your product, or you can target parents of toddlers directly on social media!

 Another obvious but added benefit of going digital is that it has unlimited reach.
 You simply cannot beat it because you can be located anywhere on the globe and still reach everyone you want to sell your products or services to.